Leading Effective Discussions:

 Cost: Free! (a "no show" fee may apply)

-How: Space is limited - registration now open.
+How: Space is limited - registration now open for the dates below (click on the links below to be directed to the registration form).
 An email invitation to apply for the workshop is sent and it will be promoted via SKILLSETS and the PGSS Newswire.
+Click on dates below to be re-directed to our registration forms:

 Please note taking both sections in order is recommended but participants will benefit from taking either one and may take them in either order.
 Also, please contact joan.butterworth [at] mcgill.ca if you want to arrange a custom training of this workshop on alternative date(s) for your department, staff and/or students.